Child Welfare Certification Training Program

 - Rachel Behm, LMSW, Training Coordinator, Children and Family Services Training Center

-- Katrina Straster, LBSW, Training Coordinator, Children and Family Services Training Center
+- Katrina Strasner, LBSW, Training Coordinator, Children and Family Services Training Center

-- Harmony Bercier, MA, ICWA Partnership Trainer/Grant Manager, Children and Family Services Training Center
+- Shera Brandvold, LBSW, Training Coordinator, Children and Family Services Training Center

-- Heather Simonich, MA-LPC, Operations Director for PATH Inc.
+- Heather Simonich, MA-LPC, Center for Holistic Health Director

 - Deb DeWitz, LMSW, Owner of Family Resource Consultants

-- Anna Frissell, JD, Director of the Red River Children's Advocacy Center
+- Anna Frissell, JD, Red River Children's Advocacy Center Director

-- Shawn Peterson, BS in Criminal Justice Studies, Director of Juvenile Court for North Dakota
+- Shawn Peterson, BS in Criminal Justice Studies, Juvenile Court for North Dakota Director

-- Jim Fish, BA in Sociology with a Minor in Criminal Justice, MA in Counseling, Juvenile Court Officer III for North Dakota Juvenile Court
+- Jim Fish, BA in Sociology with a Minor in Criminal Justice, MA in Counseling, North Dakota Juvenile Court Juvenile Court Officer III

-- David Conrad, LCSW, University of Colorado Denver
+- David Conrad, LCSW, retired Senior Clinical Instructor from University of Colorado Denver

 - Katie Krukenberg, LMSW, University of Mary Associate Professor of Behavioral Sciences